Eschatologue/CM_wiki/docs/gameplay/resources.md

 ### Flexible Casting

 Higher-level spell slots can be used to cast lower-level spells, often with enhanced effects.
-For example, casting the spell "Magic Missile" using a 2nd-level spell slot instead of a 1st-level slot grants additional missiles.
+For example, casting the spell "Magic Missile" using a 2nd-level :rsc-spell-slot: **Spell Slot** instead of a 1st-level slot grants additional missiles.

 *See [Spellcasting] for the rules of casting spells*